 - Writing is an important AP Bio skill.
 In May, a big part of what your students will be tested on is their ability to express their understanding of biology in written form.
 Look at the AP Biology Science Practices.
 Now think about how students are going to show that they can argue from evidence, ask questions, explain concepts, describe data, and so on.
 It’s all going to be in writing.

 - It allows students a measure of autonomy.
-Students have a lot of choice related to what they write for their weekly reflection and choose for their showcase.
-Autonomy is a key part on intrinsic motivation.
+Students have a lot of choices related to what they write for their weekly reflection.
+Autonomy is a key part of intrinsic motivation.